Redflame1022/Missile-Command-PY/README.md

 Check the config.py for some basic configurable settings and debug stuff.

-*I am fairly new to Python so dont expect it to be the most efficient thing ever.*
+*I am fairly new to Python so dont expect it to be the most efficient or logical thing.*

 --------------------------------------------------------------------------------------------------------------------------